Azure/azure-rest-api-specs/specification/monitor/resource-manager/readme.md

   - suppress: ParametersInPost
     from: metrics_API.json
     reason: 'metrics API is really a GET action that allows some parameters to be in the body due to length concerns.
 It would also be a breaking change to modify this now'
+  - suppress: AvoidAdditionalProperties
+    from: scheduledQueryRule_API.json
+    where: $.definitions.Actions.actionProperties
+    reason: 'This is a key-value collection which we do not validate and just pass as-is to a service which is several hops down the pipe where they are interpreted.
+Unknown keys are ignored and there are no invalid values.'
 ```

 This section is a temporary solution to resolve the failure in those pipeline that is still using modeler v1.